-- 1. Where the adjacent lot is vacant. - 2.
-If the adjacent lot is developed with a non-residential building. - (2) The PRS may continue the hearing on an item only once before making a decision unless the Applicant for the Project requests a further continuation.
-The PRS must make a decision at the conclusion of the hearing.

-5. SMD Design Review Board
+- (a) Where the Adjacent lot is vacant. - (b) If the Adjacent lot is developed with a non-residential building. - (3) The PRS may continue the hearing on an item only once before making a decision unless the applicant for the Project requests a further continuation.
+The PRS must make a decision at the conclusion of the hearing. - 5.
+SMD Design Review Board a.
+The SMD DRB is composed of the existing members of the City's DRB and